Maps on manifolds onto graphs locally regarded as the quotient maps onto Reeb spaces of some differentiable maps and a new construction problem: Main theorems and proofs with explanations of terminologies, notions and notation needed.

 Last, compare this case with Theorem \ref{thm:1}. \end{Ex}

 \begin{Thm} Let $m>2$ be a positive integer.
 Let $\mathcal{C}$ be a class of $(C^r,C^0)$ maps from $m$-dimensional differentiable manifolds onto $1$-dimensional ones whose Reeb spaces are regarded as Reeb graphs.
-Moreover, on the preimage of a suitable small regular neighborhood of each vertex, the map is $C^r$ equivalent to a composition of a $(C^r,C^0)$ map into the plane whose image is $L_n$ as FIGURE \ref{fig:1} for some $n \geq 1$ with the composition of an almost smooth generalized rotation with reflections with a canonical projection onto a straight line containing the origin $(0,0)$ and intersecting no edge of the graph vertically.
-In this situation, there exists a class $\mathcal{C^{\prime}}$ of $(C^r,C^0)$ maps from $m$-dimensional differentiable manifolds into $1$-dimensional ones equal to or greater than $\mathcal{C}$ such that the following properties hold. \begin{enumerate} \item The Reeb spaces are regarded as Reeb graphs. \item A pseudo quotient map of the original class is also of this class and the converse holds. \item A pseudo quotient map of this class is always realized as a quotient map of the class $\mathcal{C^{\prime}}$. \item For map of this class, on the preimage of a suitable small regular neighborhood of each vertex in the Reeb graph, it is $C^r$ equivalent to a composition of the original $(C^{r},C^{0})$ map into the plane whose image is $L_n$, explained in the assumption, with the composition of a $(C^{\infty},C^0)$ map from the plane into the ${\mathbb{R}}^3$ with a canonical projection onto $\mathbb{R}$, defined by ${\pi}_{3,1}(x_1,x_2,x_3):=x_3$. \end{enumerate} \end{Thm} \begin{proof} For the class $\mathcal{C}$, on the preimage of a small and connected open neighborhood of each vertex, the map is represented as a composition of a $(C^r,C^0)$ map into the plane explained in the assumption whose image is $L_n$ as FIGURE \ref{fig:1}, with a composition of an almost smooth generalized rotation with reflections with a canonical projection onto a straight line containing the origin $(0,0)$ and containing no other points in the target graph.
+Moreover, the restriction of the map to the preimage of a suitable small regular neighborhood of each vertex is $C^r$ equivalent to a map obtained by composing the following three maps in order. \begin{itemize} \item The $(C^{r},C^{0})$ map itself into the plane whose image is $L_n$ as FIGURE \ref{fig:1} for some $n \geq 1$. \item An almost smooth generalized rotation with reflections. \item A canonical projection onto a straight line containing the origin $(0,0)$ and containing no other point in edges of the graph. \end{itemize} In this situation, there exists a class $\mathcal{C^{\prime}}$ of $(C^r,C^0)$ maps from $m$-dimensional differentiable manifolds into $1$-dimensional ones equal to or greater than $\mathcal{C}$ such that the following properties hold. \begin{enumerate} \item The Reeb spaces are regarded as Reeb graphs. \item A pseudo quotient map of the original class is also of this class and the converse holds. \item A pseudo quotient map of this class is always realized as a quotient map of the class $\mathcal{C^{\prime}}$. \item For any map of this class, on the preimage of a suitable small regular neighborhood of each vertex in the Reeb graph, it is $C^r$ equivalent to a map obtained by composing the following three maps in order. \begin{itemize} \item The $(C^{r},C^{0})$ map itself into the plane whose image is $L_n$, explained in the assumption \item A $(C^{\infty},C^0)$ map from the plane into the ${\mathbb{R}}^3$. \item A canonical projection onto $\mathbb{R}$, defined by ${\pi}_{3,1}(x_1,x_2,x_3):=x_3$. \end{itemize} \end{enumerate} \end{Thm} \begin{proof} On the preimage of a small and connected open neighborhood of each vertex, the map of the class $\mathcal{C}$ is represented as or $C^r$ equivalent to a map obtained by composing the following three maps in order. \begin{itemize} \item A $(C^r,C^0)$ map into the plane explained in the assumption whose image is $L_n$ as FIGURE \ref{fig:1}. \item An almost smooth generalized rotation with reflections. \item The canonical projection onto a straight line containing the origin $(0,0)$ and containing no other points in the graph of the target. \end{itemize} We revise this for the desired class $\mathcal{C^{\prime}}$.
+First we replace "an almost smooth generalized rotation with reflections" by a "$(C^{\infty},C^0)$ map into ${\mathbb{R}}^2 \times \mathbb{R}$ whose measure zero set is $\{(0,0)\}$".
+We explain this map in the last.
+Second, we replace "canonical projection onto a straight line containing the origin $(0,0)$ and containing no other points in the graph of the target" by "canonical projection from ${\mathbb{R}}^2 \times \mathbb{R}$ onto $\mathbb{R}$, defined by ${\pi}_{3,1}(x_1,x_2,x_3):=x_3$".